Housing Benefit: How to apply

 Who can claim?

-You can claim Housing Benefit if you are working or unemployed.
-Usually only people on a low income or getting certain state benefits qualify for it
+You can claim Housing Benefit or Council Tax Support if you are working or unemployed, though usually only people on a low income or getting certain state benefits will qualify

 Most students and some people from abroad are not eligible to claim Housing Benefit, but please ask us first, as each case is different.

-If you have any savings between £6,000 and £16,000 they will be taken into account in calculating your income and may reduce the amount of HB you get.
+If you have savings between £6,000 and £16,000 they will be taken into account in calculating your income and may reduce the amount of Housing Benefit you receive.

 If you are not sure if you earn too much to qualify, you should claim anyway.